Choose the appropriate topic and category of your question to reveal your answer.

 If you need a fit to fly certificate, it must be provided by a doctor on surgery/hospital headed paper and be dated within 30 days of departure.

-If you’re travelling while pregnant, you’ll need a fit to fly certificate that’s provided by a doctor or midwife on surgery/hospital headed paper and dated within seven days of your departure and 16 days of your return.
-Alternatively, you may prefer to download a pregnancy fit to fly certificate for completion by your medical professional.
-Please make sure the form is signed and stamped for verification purposes.
+• A Fit to Fly certificate that’s provided by a doctor or midwife on surgery/hospital headed paper, signed and dated within seven days of your departure and 16 days of your return.

 Medical Information Forms (MEDIF)